 Your child is having surgery.
 This can be a frightening experience for you and your child.
 Knowing what to expect can help both of you feel better about surgery.
 This sheet gives an overview of what happens on the day of surgery.
 It also gives suggestions on how to help your child recover afterward.

-Follow all food, drink, and medication instructions given by your child’s health care provider.
+Follow all food, drink, and medicine instructions given by your child’s healthcare provider.
 This may mean that your child can have nothing to eat or drink for a set amount of time before surgery.

 Following are items that you may need to bring with you to the hospital: